nullptrninja/discord-vaccine-finder-bot/README.md

 This will ensure that the bot can talk to the API server and you should see some data come back to the channel.

 ## Usage
-The bot has a very structure command parser, the general format is:
+The bot has a very structured command parser, the general format is:
 `!vaccine COMMAND PARAM1 ...
 PARAM_N`
 Certain commands require more than one parameter; all parameters are separated by a space.

 ## Commands
 These are the available commands you can execute within Discord:
+`schedules`
+`list`
+`help`

+## Here are the scenarios in which you would use these commands:

 ### List vaccine schedules by provider and state
 `!vaccine schedules {provider} {state}`
 **provider**: one of the supported providers.
 You can get a list of these using `list providers` command (see below).